Skip to content

 Criterion Requirement

-Data to verify Company name, legal form, registered address, share capital, directors, registration number
+Data to verify Corporation name, legal form, registered office, directors, registration/incorporation number

-Cross-check Match company name, address, and directors against all other submitted documents
+Cross-check Match corporation name, address, and directors against all other submitted documents

 Common pitfalls.
-A company extract is a snapshot.
-It does not reflect changes that occurred after the extract date: director resignations, registered address changes, insolvency proceedings.
-Always verify the extract date and, where possible, query the registry API directly for real-time data.
+A corporate registry extract is a snapshot.
+It does not reflect changes that occurred after the extract date: director resignations, registered address changes, dissolution proceedings.
+Always verify the extract date and, where possible, query the registry directly for real-time data.

 Criterion Requirement